Baricitinib

 Christina Gavegnano, PhD

 Gavegnano is an associate professor at the Emory School of Medicine and has a dual appointment in Emory College’s Center for the Study of Human Health.
-She also directs the Gavegnano Drug Discovery Program, a translational research lab studying disease pathogenesis and inflammation, emphasizing drug discovery and immunomodulation with small molecule inhibitors, including JAK inhibitors, the hero of the baricitinib story.
+She also directs the Gavegnano Drug Discovery Program, a translational research lab studying disease pathogenesis and inflammation, emphasizing drug discovery and immunomodulation with small molecule inhibitors, including JAK inhibitors.

-“Within two hours of binding and entering a cell, HIV activates its JAK/STAT pathway,” she said.
-“And in my head, I immediately knew that JAK inhibitors can block that.
+“Within two hours of binding and entering a cell, HIV-1 activates its JAK/STAT pathway,” she said.
+“In my head, I immediately knew that JAK inhibitors can block that.
 They can block the bad, downstream inflammation that drives the disease, which prevents people from being cured.”

-That evening, Gavegnano sent an email to her boss with the subject line “HIV eradication idea,” and she dedicated her research to the study of JAK inhibitors baricitinib and ruxolitinib.
+That evening, Gavegnano sent an email to her supervisor at the time, with the subject line “HIV-1 eradication idea,” and thereafter made the decision to dedicate her PhD dissertation and research to the study of JAK inhibitors baricitinib and ruxolitinib.

 Hard Work and Human Trials

-At the end of her PhD thesis, Gavegnano’s research had generated enough data to head to Phase II human trials for HIV treatment, which were successful.
+At the end of her PhD thesis, Gavegnano’s research had generated enough data to head to Phase II human trials for HIV-1 treatment, which were successful.

-“We showed that we're able to decrease, even for a short duration of time, key inflammatory markers that drive disease progression in people living with HIV,” said Gavegnano.
+“We showed that we're able to decrease, even for a short duration of time, key inflammatory markers that drive disease progression in people living with HIV-1,” said Gavegnano.

 “I felt my heart drop, because I knew what this drug could do,” said Gavegnano, but her disappointment would not last long.